xingchen0123/xingchen0123.github.io/index.md

 - "Learning through infection" with Yana Jin, Jiakun Zheng and Jianhua Xu
 - "Shared hometown prosperity" with Xiaoxiao Shen and Hanchen Jiang
 - "Cross-border media exposure" with Renji Zhou, Qingjie Zeng
-- "Heterogeneous satisfaction" with Fan Xia
+- "The heterogeneous satisfaction with environmental regulation in China" with Fan Xia

 ## Book Chapters